-We may incur substantial liabilities for any product liability claims or otherwise as a drug product manufacturer.
+\We may incur substantial liabilities for any product liability claims or otherwise as a drug product manufacturer.

 We develop, test, manufacture and expect to commercialize drugs for use by humans.
 We face an inherent risk of product liability exposure related to the testing of our drug candidates in clinical trials, and will face an even greater risk with the commercialization of any approved drugs, such as BELVIQ.
-In addition, under the Eisai BELVIQ Agreement, Arena GmbH has agreed to indemnify Eisai for certain losses resulting from product liability claims, except to the extent caused by Eisai s negligence, willful misconduct, violation of law or breach of such agreement or related agreements.
+In addition, under the Eisai Second Amended Agreement, Arena GmbH and Eisai will share equally in losses resulting from third-party product liability claims, with certain limited exceptions.